adamreidsmith/ENGO651-project0/README.md

 ## File descriptions

 The files [index.html](./index.html), [sport.html](./sport.html), [photos.html](./photos.html), and [contact.html](./contact.html) contain the HTML code for the home, sport, photo gallery, and contact pages respectively.
 CSS styling for all the pages is included in the [style.scss](./style.scss) file.
-The file                 The [media](./media) directory contains all images and icons that are displayed on the webpage.
+This file is divided into 6 sections: styling which applies to all pages, styling which applies to each of the four pages, and the media query for adjusting the styling on smaller screens.
+The [media](./media) directory contains all images and icons that are displayed on the webpage.

 ## Project requirements